fujiihc/BlackBoxNN/WriteUps/DSL20HPreamp/UltraGain/README.md

 Although the models with a learning rate of 0.0001 had a smoother convergence, their increase in accuracy was not very steep, and was less so than [SD-1/DS340](../../../WriteUps/SD-1/DS340/README.md), indicating that the models still struggled to learn the effect.

 As for the difference in accuracy between models with a learning rate of 0.01 and 0.0001, there seemed to be very little difference between models with the exact same hyperparameters besides learning rate.
-For example, models 6 and 7.
+For example, [Model 6](../../../Models/DSL20HPreamp/UltraGain/Model_6) and [Model 7](../../../Models/DSL20HPreamp/UltraGain/Model_7).

 Model 6 and Model 7 Results:
 ![Model6and7](../../../Images/DSL20HPreamp/UltraGain/m6vm7.png)